EU preparing to unlock North Macedonia and Albania talks

 But the ambassadors' final decision was delayed until Friday for technical reasons, they said.

-The emerging breakthrough comes after France and the Netherlands forced through changes to the process.
+The emerging breakthrough comes after France and the Netherlands forced changes to the process.

 The way the EU does enlargement in future would be "subject to stronger political steering, based on objective criteria and rigorous positive and negative conditionality, and reversibility," the draft declaration said.

-The clause referred to previous French demands on how to rewrite EU enlargement methodology, including how to punish candidates for backsliding.
+The clause referred to previous French demands on how to rewrite EU enlargement methodology, including new ways to punish candidates for backsliding.

-Albania would also have to make additional anti-corruption reforms before EU states convened an intergovernmental conference to move forward on its process, the draft declaration added.
+Albania would also have to fulfil anti-corruption reforms before EU states convened an intergovernmental conference to move forward on its process, the draft declaration added.

-The Albania to-do list included electoral and judicial reforms, fighting organised crime, and "tackling the phenomenon of unfounded asylum applications and ensuring repatriations".
+Albania's to-do list included electoral and judicial reforms, fighting organised crime, and "tackling the phenomenon of unfounded asylum applications and ensuring repatriations".

 And that took care of previous Dutch concerns.